 This portraitback to top

-The portrait was widely reviewed.
-The Art Journal thought it very vigorous, but wanting in the sense of humour which twinkles in the eye and softens the mouth of the original.
-It is true that the Academy commented that it was the most striking of the portraits Holl displayed that year at the Grosvenor, and the Magazine of Art agreed that it was the best, calling it simple and vigorous.
-In a longish report on Holls 1883 Grosvenor Gallery portraits, in which it compared the artist to Frans Hals, the Athenaeum criticized Holls tendency to coarseness and roughness, and his use of a palette that was strong without richness.
-It nevertheless allowed that the image of Tenniel was charged with character, and therefore extremely welcome.
+Holl’s portrait of Tenniel aroused interest from the first.
+The Art Journal (an art world insider evidently) judged it ‘very vigorous, but wanting in the sense of humour which twinkles in the eye and softens the mouth of the original’.
+The Academy thought it the ‘most striking’ of the four Holls at the Grosvenor, and the Magazine of Art agreed that it was the ‘best’, calling it ‘simple and vigorous’.
+In a longish report on Holl’s 1883 Grosvenor Gallery portraits, in which it compared the artist to Frans Hals, the Athenaeum criticized Holl’s tendency to ‘coarseness’ and ‘roughness’, and his use of a palette that was ‘strong without richness’.
+It nevertheless allowed that the image of Tenniel was ‘charged with character, and therefore extremely welcome’.

-Holls daughter A.M.
-Reynolds wrote that Agnew was one of her fathers dearest friends and staunchest admirers.
-The connexion between Holl and Tenniel probably came through William Agnew, although Tenniel and Franks father, Francis Holl sen., had performed in charity theatricals together many years earlier in 1848, in aid of the Artists General Benevolent Institution.
+Holl’s daughter A.M.
+Reynolds described William Agnew as one of her father’s ‘dearest friends and staunchest admirers’.
+The connexion between Holl and Tenniel may have come through Agnew, although Tenniel and Frank’s father, Francis Holl sen., had performed in charity theatricals together years earlier in 1848, in aid of the Artists’ General Benevolent Institution.

 Sir William Agnew died in 1910.
-In his will he bequeathed the portrait of Tenniel by Holl to the National Portrait Gallery and, exceptionally, it was accepted outright, in Tenniels lifetime.
+In his will he bequeathed the portrait of Tenniel by Holl to the Gallery and, exceptionally, it was accepted outright, in Tenniel’s lifetime.